 This policy will be included in the school's Handbook of Policies so it is accessible to all staff.
-Teachers will discuss this policy with their students at the beginning of each school year in an age-appropriate manner and the students will receive classroom instruction in bullying prevention as outlined in the curriculum.
+Teachers will discuss this policy with their students at the beginning of each school year in an age-appropriate manner and the students will receive classroom instruction in bullying prevention.

-Consequences /Sanctions Imposed for Bullying
+Consequences/Sanctions Imposed for Bullying